lsnow99/conductorr/README.md

 - `cd shared`
 - `pnpm build`

-> NOTE: This build step must be performed before developing in the docusite or the
+> NOTE: This build step must be performed before developing in the `frontend` or `docusite` projects, and any time the Shared Library changes.

 ### Frontend Development